ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

 * **Mar 4: 182.4 lb, 21.7% bf.**
     * Not raw measurement.
 Not much to say, other than let's continue the program.
 * Mar 6: 178.4, 20.8%, raw.
     * Wanted to get a raw measurement.
 Downspike probably followed by a mild upspike.
 So without weighing myself, I expect to go back up to ~180lb some time this week and probably land ~178-179 next Monday.
+Let's see how good/bad my predictions are.